MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab4.md

 biases you calculate are only good the robot you develop them for, they are not transferable to another robot.

-After you have save the data successfully, open the file and take a look at the data.
+After you have save the data successfully, take a look at the data.

     cat imu_1.json

 You will notice that the data is all text.
 Since text is generally not efficient, a better way to store lots of data would be to use a binary form of json (bson^[https://en.wikipedia.org/wiki/BSON]) with some method of compress to reduce the data file size.

-**Note:** We will use `bagit` again later when working with the Roomba to record sensor and camera data.

 ## Task 2: Determine Calibration